 In this video lecture:

-- You will learn in details how to create an Excel chart using the Recommended Charts command.
+- You will learn in detail how to create an Excel chart using the Recommended Charts command.

 - And you will learn how to apply Chart Styles on a chart.

-This recommended chart is not a good choice as the chart shows that all the sales data are in uptrend but it is not true.
-I shall show you later how you can use Stacked Area Chart effectively.
+This recommended chart is not a good choice as the chart shows that all the sales data are in an uptrend but it is not true.
+I shall show you later how you can use the Stacked Area Chart effectively.
 The next one is a Stacked Column chart, it is also not a good recommendation by Excel.
 The next one is a Scatter chart with Straight Lines and Markers.
-This one is actually same to a line chart.
-Only difference is: in this chart data points are marked with Markers.
+This one is actually the same as a line chart.
+The only difference is: in this chart data points are marked with Markers.
 In the line chart, you see there are no markers to mark the data points.
 It is a good idea to use the Scatter chart with Straight lines and Markers because the data points are easily visible with the markers.
-The final recommendation is a Bubble chart, this is totally a bad recommendation by Excel Recommended charts feature.
-So from this discussion you have realized that every chart recommended by Excel is not accurate.
+The final recommendation is a Bubble chart, this is totally a bad recommendation by the Excel Recommended charts feature.
+So from this discussion, you have realized that every chart recommended by Excel is not accurate.

 Creating and Customizing an Excel Chart

 - How to create an Excel chart using the commands under the Charts group.